-Looking at listing advertising performance in the third quarter, revenues from paid search and interest-based advertising posted record highs.
-In addition, revenues from information listing- and data center-related services continued to grow.
-As a result, quarterly revenue of the Marketing Solutions Business amounted to ¥59.8 billion, up 21.0% from the previous third quarter.
-Operating income increased by 21.6% year on year, to ¥33.2 billion.
+In addition to growth in revenues from listing and display advertising, revenues from information listing and data center-related services rose.
+As a result, quarterly revenue of the Marketing Solutions Business amounted to ¥51.4 billion, up 12.5% from a year earlier.
+Operating income increased 13.3% year on year, to ¥26.5 billion.